Wavelyio/wavely-docs/user-guide/index.md

 The API simply uses HTTP basic auth and expects your API key and secret.

+Every request against the API expects the HTTP basic auth header to be set.
+Otherwise the API will return `401 – Unauthorized`.

 ## Authentication Example

 Let's imagine that you have the following: